Jubel-BRACU/MyResume/README.md

 This app is an iOS App represnation of my Resume.
 It's a failry intutive app, once installed and run.
 There is also a short gif included further below in this readme file demonstrating the app.

 # Additonal notes for Udacity Rubric Assessor/s
-I have highlighted how some of the specific rubric criteria has been meet:
+I have highlighted here how some of the specific rubric criteria has been met:

 *Networking service rubric requirement:
 - app uses URLSession to fetch json data enclosed within a file located on a remote server (google drive)